Gísli Þorgeir Kristjánsson: Football career

 Before completely focusing on handball he played football as well.
 In 2014 he was selected for the Iceland squad to compete in the 2014 Summer Youth Olympics.
 He played two games in the tournament and won a bronze medal with the Icelandic team.

 Personal life

-His father is Kristján Arason is a former handball player who became German champion with VfL Gummersbach and his mother, Þorgerður Katrín Gunnarsdóttir, is an Icelandic politician who served as Minister of Education, Science, and Culture and Minister of Fisheries and Agriculture.
+His father is Kristján Arason is a former handball player who became German champion with VfL Gummersbach and his mother, Þorgerður Katrín Gunnarsdóttir, is an Icelandic politician who now serves as Minister of foreign affairs and previously as Minister of Education, Science, and Culture and Minister of Fisheries and Agriculture.